Dhammika Dharmapala : Courses and Seminars

 Corporate Governance in Emerging Markets

 This seminar provides an overview of recent developments and scholarship relating to corporate governance, primarily from a “law and finance” perspective.
 It particularly emphasizes the context of developing and transitional economies and other jurisdictions without a long tradition of strong corporate and securities law and enforcement.
-Topics to be covered include: 1) The emerging markets context, the distinctive legal and governance issues raised by firms with controlling shareholders, and the legal and institutional preconditions for stock market development 2) The debate on the impact of historical legal origins on stock market development 3) Legal and economic aspects of tunneling and other forms of self-dealing among firms with controlling shareholders 4) The evidence on the impact of corporate law and corporate governance reforms on firm value and stock market development 5) The distinctive context of corporate governance in China, including issues raised by the role of governmental entities as controlling shareholders 6) Regulatory dualism and the regulation of hostile takeovers in emerging markets 7) The causes and implications of the phenomenon of international cross-listing 8) The role of public and private enforcement of securities law in stock market development 9) The relationship between taxation and corporate governance While some background in areas such as corporate and securities law would be helpful, there is no formal prerequisite for the seminar.
+Topics to be covered include: 1) The emerging markets context, the distinctive legal and governance issues raised by firms with controlling shareholders, and the legal and institutional preconditions for stock market development 2) Legal and economic aspects of tunneling and other forms of self-dealing among firms with controlling shareholders 3) The debate on the impact of historical legal origins on stock market development 4) The evidence on the impact of corporate and securities law reforms on firm value and stock market development, introduced through country-level studies of major recent reforms in Korea, India and Russia 5) The distinctive context of corporate governance in China, including issues raised by the role of governmental entities as controlling shareholders 6) Regulatory dualism, as exemplified by Brazil’s Novo Mercado, and the regulation of hostile takeovers in emerging markets 7) The causes and implications of the phenomenon of international cross-listing 8) The role of public and private enforcement of securities law in stock market development While some background in areas such as corporate and securities law would be helpful, there is no formal prerequisite for the seminar.
 Some readings from the “law and finance” literature will be interdisciplinary in approach, and some undertake statistical analysis.
 However, no background in finance or statistics will be assumed.
 Rather, the emphasis will be on understanding the implications of the readings for law and policy.
-The grade is based on a substantial paper and class participation.